jpreecedev/developerhandbook/src/pages/wpf-mvvm-ioc-containers-2-of-2/index.md

 layout: post
 title: WPF MVVM IoC containers - Part 2 of 2
 date: 2013-08-02
-tags: ["c#","dependency injection","ioc","mvvm","structuremap","wpf","WPF MVVM"]
+categories: ['WPF MVVM']
+tags: ['c#', 'dependency injection', 'ioc', 'mvvm', 'structuremap', 'wpf', 'WPF MVVM']
 ---

 The ultimate goal of MVVM is to achieve true separation of concerns, meaning that the various elements of your project know nothing about each other.
 It's virtually impossible to achieve this in an elegant way in WPF without some outside help.
 You are reading the second part of this blog post where we will discuss how to use an IoC container properly in a WPF MVVM application.
 It is assumed you have either read the first post, or are familiar with the concept of IoC/dependency injection with StructureMap.

 ### Part 0

 It's worth noting just before we get started that you will need to invest a little time to get this set up initially.
 That investment will pay off almost immediately as your application begins to scale.
-Please take the time to, if you haven't already, install [PropertyChanged.Fody](http://nuget.org/packages/PropertyChanged.Fody "PropertyChanged.Fody") and [StructureMap](http://nuget.org/packages/structuremap/ "StructureMap") from NuGet.
+Please take the time to, if you haven't already, install [PropertyChanged.Fody](http://nuget.org/packages/PropertyChanged.Fody 'PropertyChanged.Fody') and [StructureMap](http://nuget.org/packages/structuremap/ 'StructureMap') from NuGet.

 ### Core Classes

 Start by creating some core classes for use within the rest of your application.
 Getting these in a good state early will make architecting the rest of the application a lot easier.
 I like to have all my classes inherit from a class called BaseNotification, so that I (thanks to PropertyChanged.Fody) get all the change notification functionality added for free to all my derived classes.

     public class BaseNotification : INotifyPropertyChanged
     {